Parent Coaching Through Legal Situations

 Â

-In some custody cases, divorce proceedings, or high-conflict parenting situations, a judge or Child and Family Investigator (CFI) may recommend or require parent coaching.
+In some custody cases or divorce proceedings, a judge, Child and Family Investigator (CFI), or Parental Responsibility Evaluator (PRE)Â may require, recommend, or mandate parent coaching.

 This can happen when: